IngallsLabUW/QualityControl/README.md

 # QualityControl

+This code performs a quality-control check on output from [Skyline](https://skyline.gs.washington.edu/labkey/project/home/software/Skyline/begin.view).

+The repository is split into two sections: quality control for a Thermo Q Exactive HF (Orbitrap) and a Waters Xevo TQ-S (triple quadrupole) mass spectrometer.

+**Quality control for QE data**
+This code requires the use ofthe command line.
+An example of how to use it is below:
+'''R
+$ Rscript QE_Targeted_QC.R <filepath of Skyline output file> <filepath of blank matcher file>
+'''

+You will then be guided through the necessary steps to set parameters for the quality control.

-Quality control for TQS data
+**Quality control for TQS data**

-This code performs a quality-control check on output from [Skyline] ( https://skyline.gs.washington.edu/labkey/project/home/software/Skyline/begin.view) .
-You will also need "Master list" that notes which transition should be used for quantification.
+You will also need a "Master list" that notes which transition should be used for quantification.

 Please cite the following paper when using this code: